maikebing/bascanka/README.md

 **Bascanka** is a free and open-source large file text editor for Windows designed as a modern, lightweight alternative to traditional editors.
 It supports a wide range of programming and markup languages and is distributed under the GNU General Public License Version 3.

-Built entirely from scratch in **C#** on **.NET 10**, Bascanka is engineered for performance, portability, and simplicity.
+UI and text rendering engine are built entirely from scratch in **C#** on **.NET 10**, Bascanka is engineered for performance, portability, and simplicity.
 It runs as a single self-contained executable with no third-party dependencies - just copy and run.
 Its architecture is optimized for responsiveness even when working with extremely large files, including datasets and logs in the multi-gigabyte range (**10 GB and beyond**).

 Bascanka focuses on efficient resource usage and fast text processing while maintaining a clean, practical editing experience.
 By minimizing overhead and avoiding unnecessary dependencies, it delivers high performance with a small footprint - making it suitable for both everyday editing and demanding large-file workloads.